 - Laughing Mad: When Donny first starts playing with matches after the voices tell he is "the master of the flame" now.

-- Lock and Load Montage: Occurs offscreen, when Donny stops by a store that seems to exclusively specialize in weaponry (a "serial killer shop" as one review put it).
+- Lock-and-Load Montage: Occurs offscreen, when Donny stops by a military surplus store (a "serial killer shop" as one review put it).

 - Maybe Magic, Maybe Mundane: For the entire film, we assume the voices Donny hears are simply auditory hallucinations, though as he burns to death, they denounce him as a failure, and later another abused child is depicted as hearing disembodied voices identical to the ones Donny heard.